“You're off to Great Places!

 Day 05: Namche Bazaar (3,440 m/11,283 ft): Acclimatization Day

-For trekkers who want to hike for a little longer, a hike to Khumjung village (5-6 hours) may also be an option.
-While in the village we can visit the Edmund Hillary School and Khumjung Monastery (a monastery famous for housing the head of the Yeti!).
-Overnight in Namche Bazaar.
+For those seeking a longer trek, a hike to Khumjung village (approximately 5–6 hours) is another option.
+In Khumjung, we can visit the Edmund Hillary School and Khumjung Monastery, famous for housing the head of the Yeti.
+Overnight stay will be in Namche Bazaar.

 Day 06: Namche Bazaar to Debuche

-We trek further along the Everest route and pass through beautiful villages and cross the Dudh Koshi River while also enjoying magnificent views of the Himalayan peaks along the way like Everest, Lhotse, Nuptse and Ama Dablam.
-After ascending on a steep trail, we reach the Tengboche Monastery and spend some time there.
-Later we descend to Debuche to spend the night.
+We continue our trek along the Everest route, passing through scenic villages and crossing the Dudh Koshi River while taking in stunning views of Himalayan peaks such as Everest, Lhotse, Nuptse, and Ama Dablam.
+After a steep ascent, we arrive at Tengboche Monastery, where we spend some time exploring and appreciating its spiritual ambiance.
+Later, we descend to Debuche for our overnight stay.

 Included meals: Breakfast Lunch Dinner